Croatian War of Independence: After the war

 The Ovčara Massacre Memorial in Vukovar, where Serbian President Boris Tadić expressed his "apology and regret" for the 1991 Vukovar massacre in which 260 people were killed.

 After the successful implementation of the Erdut Agreement which ended armed conflict in 1995, the relations between Croatia and Serbia gradually improved and the two countries established diplomatic relations following an agreement in early August 1996.

-In a case before the International Court of Justice, Croatia filed a suit against the Federal Republic of Yugoslavia on 2 July 1999, citing Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide.
+In a case before the International Court of Justice, Croatia filed a suit against the Federal Republic of Yugoslavia on July 2, 1999, citing Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide.
 With the transformation of the Federal Republic of Yugoslavia into Serbia and Montenegro and the dissolution of that country in 2006, Serbia is considered its legal successor.
 The application was filed for Croatia by a U.S. lawyer, David B. Rivkin.
-Serbia reciprocated with the genocide lawsuit against the Republic of Croatia on 4 January 2010.
+Serbia reciprocated with the genocide lawsuit against the Republic of Croatia on January 4, 2010.
 The Serbian application covers missing people, killed people, refugees, expelled people, and all military actions and concentration camps with a historical account of genocide committed by the Independent State of Croatia during World War II.

 In 2003, Stjepan Mesić became the first Croatian head of state to visit Belgrade since 1991.
 Both Mesić and the President of Serbia and Montenegro, Svetozar Marović, issued mutual apologies to Croat and Serb victims of the war.

-By 2010, Croatia and Serbia further improved their relations through an agreement to resolve remaining refugee issues, and visits of Croatian President Ivo Josipović to Belgrade, and of the Serbian President Boris Tadić to Zagreb and Vukovar.
-During their meeting in Vukovar, President Tadić gave a statement expressing his "apology and regret", while President Josipović said "that no crimes committed at the time would go unpunished."
+By 2010, Croatia and Serbia further improved their relations through an agreement to resolve remaining refugee issues, and visits of Croatian president Ivo Josipović to Belgrade, and of the Serbian president Boris Tadić to Zagreb and Vukovar.
+During their meeting in Vukovar, president Tadić gave a statement expressing his "apology and regret", while president Josipović said "that no crimes committed at the time would go unpunished."
 The statements were made during a joint visit to the Ovčara memorial center, site of the Vukovar massacre.

 Role of the international community

-The war developed at a time when the attention of the United States and the world was on Iraq, and the Gulf War in 1991, along with a sharp rise in oil prices and a slowdown in the growth of the world economy.
+The war developed at a time when the attention of the United States and the world was on Iraq, and the Gulf War along with the dissolution of the Soviet Union in 1991, along with a sharp rise in oil prices and a slowdown in the growth of the world economy.

-Between 19 and 23 December 1991, several other European countries, beginning with Germany and the Vatican City, followed by Sweden and Italy, announced their recognition of Croatia's (and Slovenia's) independence.
-The European Union as a whole recognized the independence of the two republics on 15 January 1992.
+Between December 19 and 23, 1991, several other European countries, beginning with Germany and the Vatican City, followed by Sweden and Italy, announced their recognition of Croatia's (and Slovenia's) independence.
+The European Community as a whole recognized the independence of the two republics on January 15, 1992.

 Each of the major foreign governments acted somewhat differently: